-Many degree and postgraduate pre-entry courses are accredited by the National Council for the Training of Journalists (NCTJ), so it is worth checking the status of any course you are considering when making your application.
+Many degree and postgraduate pre-entry courses are accredited by the National Council for the Training of Journalists (NCTJ), so it's worth checking the status of any course you're considering when making your application.

 As with all roles in journalism, competition is fierce.
-Selection procedures for courses and for jobs as sub-editors often involve copy-subbing exercises, so it is useful to practise this skill by summarising reports, cutting lengthy articles or simply trying to rewrite something in a more communicative way.
+Selection procedures for courses and for jobs as sub-editors often involve copy-subbing exercises, so it's useful to practise this skill by summarising reports, cutting lengthy articles or simply trying to rewrite something in a more communicative way.

-Typical employers include regional, national and international newspaper and magazine publishing groups, and agencies such as the Press Association.
+Typical employers include regional, national and international newspaper and magazine publishing groups, and agencies such as the PA Media.

 Some smaller independent publications, such as special interest magazines or newspapers, may also employ sub-editors, though entry to these may be even more competitive.